ddev/ddev/docs/content/users/extend/customization-extendibility.md

 ## Using nodejs with DDEV

-There are many, many ways to deploy nodejs in any project, so DDEV tries to let you set up any possiblity you can come up with.
+There are many, many ways to deploy nodejs in any project, so DDEV tries to let you set up any possibility you can come up with.

 * You can choose the nodejs version you want to use in `.ddev/config.yaml` with `nodejs_version`
 * `ddev nvm` gives you the full capabilities of nvm.